pifroggi/vs_align/README.md

 Temporal radius determines how many frames to search forwards and backwards for a match.
 Higher is slower.

 __*`fallback`* (optional)__
-Fallback clip in case no frame below a threshold can be found.
+Fallback clip in case no good match is found.
 Must have the same format and dimensions as clip (or out if used).

 __*`thresh`* (optional)__
 Threshold for fallback clip.
 If frames differ more than this value, fallback clip is used.
 Use `debug=True` to get an idea for the values.
 The ranges differ for each precision value.
 Does nothing if no fallback clip is set.

 __*`clip_num`, `clip_den`, `ref_num`, `ref_den`* (optional)__
 Numerator and Denominator for clip and ref.
-For each frame matching round, offsets clip's frames to correctly map to ref's frames, so that during frame matching the right frame pairs are compared without discarding any candidates.
-Out uses the same Numerator and Denominator as clip.
+Only needed if clip and ref have different framerates.
+This is used to make sure the function searches for a matching frame in the correct location.
 Some slowdown when used.
 Example with clip at 29.97fps and ref at 23.976fps: `clip_num=30000, clip_den=1001, ref_num=24000, ref_den=1001`

 __*`device`* (optional)__